Introduction of carpentry tools

 Kiri

-1 Tools explanation: Drills
+1 Tool description: Drills

-• *The names used in the museum are mainly based on the names of tools used in the Kansai region.
-The name of the tool may be different depending on the region or researcher.
+• *The product name is based on the unified name used in the museum, mainly referring to the tool name used in Kansai.
+The name of the tool may vary depending on the region or researcher.